PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 • one shake of ground cloves

 Put everything into a blender and give it a quick mix.
-Don’t mix it too long, or it will get chunky.
 Don’t over-do the cloves, too much makes it gross.
 If you omit the rum, you might want to add a little water to cut some of the sweetness.

 Store in the refrigerator in an old rum bottle, and serve chilled or at room temperature.